 The long-term impact serious and catastrophic injury can have is understood by Courts and insurance companies when they are calculating compensation.
 By limiting the financial pressure a major injury places on an injured person, a successful claim enables individuals to concentrate on their recovery.
 Quittance's panel of lawyers for many years have helped families impacted by serious accidents.

-Under a CFA, Thurrock injury claimants will also not have to pay any fees upfront.
+Thurrock injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Thurrock, Essex and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Thurrock, Essex and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?